 The trick to becoming a satisfied suburban apartment dweller is to ensure that you choose your neighbourhood just as carefully as your home.
 Overseas research shows that many people living in medium-density apartment neighbourhoods are highly satisfied with their home because of the sense of community it promotes.
 They’re more likely to opt for public transport and walking routes over a car journey and swap private backyards for communal living spaces that are part-and-parcel of medium-density residential developments.

 The Fraser Avenue apartments are built around a village green and include lobbies and shared spaces to encourage chance encounters with neighbours.
 Fraser Avenue is also in close proximity to many of the North Shore’s numerous parks and beaches, including the popular Takapuna beach.
 The new Te Ara Awataha greenway promotes community interaction and links homes to multiple local parks and green spaces.

 Statistics show that there’s a growing number of one and two-person households as family sizes decrease and our population ages.
 As Auckland continues to grow over the coming decades, the city will need to provide a range of housing types in our suburbs, including apartments.

-The Fraser Avenue apartments include studio, one, two and three-bedroom apartments and can be purchased directly or via KiwiBuild, so homebuyers can choose a home that’s suitable for their age and stage as well as their budget.
+The Fraser Avenue apartments include studio, one, two and three-bedroom apartments and were available to be purchased directly or via KiwiBuild, so homebuyers could choose a home that’s suitable for their age and stage as well as their budget.

-The Fraser Avenue apartments will be built using high-quality, solid materials that require minimal maintenance and stand the test of time.
+The Fraser Avenue apartments were built using high-quality, solid materials that require minimal maintenance and stand the test of time.
 Each apartment is also strategically positioned to maximise light and neighbourhood views while maintaining privacy and security for its residents.